Enrollment Policies for Undergraduates

 Online Academic Progress Reports

-Once admitted, you are required to review your personalized academic progress reports through online services; they are updated after each term.
+Once admitted, you are required to review your personalized academic progress reports posted to the Degree Candidate Portal available via MyDCE; they are updated after each term.
 If you fail to track your remaining degree requirements, you might need to take extra courses and delay graduation.

 You can register for up to 16 credits in fall and spring, four credits in the January session, four credits in Harvard Summer School three-week sessions, and eight credits in Harvard Summer School seven-week sessions.
 You may seek approval to register for a maximum of 20 credits in a fall or spring term by submitting a course overload petition (there is no overload option for January or summer courses).